Duke vs. Syracuse odds, prediction, time: 2026 college basketball picks for Feb. 16 from advanced model

 SportsLine's model simulated the Duke Blue Devils vs. Syracuse Orange and revealed its Monday college basketball picks for this ACC matchup

 A pair of ACC squads aiming for their third straight victories will clash on Monday's college basketball schedule as the Duke Blue Devils host the Syracuse Orange.
 No. 4 Duke (23-2, 12-1 ACC) is coming off a 67-54 Saturday win over Clemson to maintain its spot atop the conference standings.
 Syracuse (15-11, 6-7 ACC) secured a one-point win over SMU on Feb.
-14 following an overtime victory over Cal as Cuse is tied for ninth in the Atlantic Coast Conference.
-The Blue Devils are 17-6 all-time versus the Orange.
+14 following an overtime victory over Cal as Cuse is tied for ninth in the ACC.

 Tipoff is at 7 p.m.
 ET from Cameron Indoor Stadium in Durham, N.C.
-Duke has won each of the last 10 matchups.
-The Blue Devils are 20.5-point favorites in the latest Syracuse vs. Duke odds from DraftKings Sportsbook, while the over/under for total points scored is 143.5.
+The Blue Devils are 20.5-point favorites in the latest Syracuse vs. Duke odds from DraftKings Sportsbook, while the over/under for total points scored is 145.5, up two points from the opener.
 Before making any Duke vs. Syracuse picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: